Passcode will be on the welcome card/letter in the house when you arrive.

 Frogs: You are adjacent to a nature reserve.
 It’s a beautiful, healthy habitat for native frogs.
 If a frog gets inside, please do not hurt it.
 Simply put it in the garden, or call the manager for help.

-Occasionally, the hot water system or the BBQ will run out of gas, as it is supplied in bottles.
+Occasionally, the hot water system or the BBQ will run out of gas.
 Please call the manager and they will help you switch to the reserve bottle.
-They need to be made aware so they can reorder.
+They need to be made aware when bottles run out so they can reorder.

 Please find further information